 Over the years, my recipe evolved.
 I should say at this point, I have never read an actual recipe for lasagne so know not what constitutes a “proper” one.
 Interestingly, back when I very first started cooking it I did not possess a foodie cook book library nor did I even know, really, what the internet was to use to search for recipes!
 Somehow, having eaten it many a time in our dating days when we would frequent local Italian restaurants on date night, the taste memory was powerful enough to guide my hand I chopped, stirred, layered and sliced.
 As the years went by, I experimented with different additions and omissions; with or without wine, using different types of meat, even leaving the meat out altogether and making it solely with vegetables in a tomato sauce.

 That being so, this is perhaps the most difficult post, and recipe, I’ve ever had to write.
 For instance, in this rendition, I have used another wee block of pancetta from my beloved Delifonseca at the beginning to offer a sweet, smoked, salty edge to the finished dish.
 It was inspired by my latest savoury recipe – pancetta pepper pasta.
 I have never once written down my method, weighed my ingredients, nor set a timer.
 I dare say, I doubt whether any two of the pans worth of lasagne have ever been exactly the same.
-On occasion Hungry Hubby will give me the eye, play with my hair and ask if tonight, my darling, we can have lasagne.
-In fact, he knows now to give me a day’s notice as it is a true labour of love, so he will ask if we can have it tomorrow.
+Hungry Hubby knows to give me a day’s notice when he needs his next lasagane fix as it is a true labour of love.
 The cheeky glimmer of hope in his eye when he asks and the knowledge he will pop in and out of the kitchen at regular intervals just to check, if it’s ready yet along with giving me a little cuddle as I cook is all the incentive a girl could ever need to get cooking.

 Sometimes I will make the pasta from fresh – this one would be a lovely addition to the dish.
 One time I used this with a chicken ragu which was met with much appreciation from my own real life Garfield.
 Often though I buy dried lasagne sheets, in particular the frilly, ruffle bordered De Cecco version from fancy delis.
 It just looks so pretty.
 If you can’t wait long enough to see this mammoth cooking session through to the end, then know that the ragu is wonderful served with freshly cooked pasta.
 Penne or rigatoni for us.
 Just grate over some cheese, dish into bowls and get the napkins ready.
 Hubs loved some garlic bread of sorts with it – even my garlic flatbreads – and of a weekend, I will make focaccia to go with.
 A fresh, crisp green salad sprinkled in balsamic vinegar mixed to an emulsion with crushed garlic and extra virgin olive oil is my preferred accompaniment.
 Along with a cheeky little lightly oaked rioja or a deep, dark, devilishly delicious chianti (or two) if I’m feeling extra decadent.